mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/tools.md

 !!! warning "There's a Context Actions (JetBrains) and Context Actions 2 (mbeddr) tool.
 Please use the one from JetBrains instead of this language."

 This language adds a tool with context-specific editor actions that can be navigated by mouse.
-For more information about the JetBrains implementation, visit the page [Context acions tool | MPS](https://www.jetbrains.com/help/mps/context-actions-tool.html)
+For more information about the JetBrains implementation, visit the page [Context actions tool | MPS](https://www.jetbrains.com/help/mps/context-actions-tool.html)

 ### Editing guide

 > ^^com.mbeddr.mpsutil.editingGuide^^

 This language allows creating interactive exercises for the end users that can be checked on the fly.
-An exercise contains a number of tasks and contain a reference to a following exercise.
+An exercise contains several tasks and contain a reference to a following exercise.
 A single task contains a name, a description as well as the code block that should be shown in the exercise.
 The monitor function checks the completion status of the task.
 The variable `program` refers to the code section, the `editorContext` can be used, for example, to get the selected cell by calling `editorContext.getSelectedCell()`.
 The following objects can be returned: